liedekef/fdatepicker/README.md

 * **Ctrl + Shift + ↑** move to next view
 * **Esc** hides datepicker

+### language

+Type `string|object`

+Default `"en"`

+Datepicker's language.
+If string is passed, then language will be searched in `Datepicker.language`object.
+If object is passed, then data will be taken from this object directly.

+If some fields are missing, they will be taken from default localization object ('English').

-### position
+### maxDate

-Type `string`
+Type `Date`

-Defaults `"bottom left"`

-Position of datepicker relative to text input.
-First value is name of main axis, and second is position on that axis.
-For example `{position: "right top"}`- will set datepicker's position from right side on top of text input.
+Default `""`

+The maximum date for selection.
+All dates which comes after it cannot be selected.

-### offset
+### maxHours

 Type `number`

-Defaults `12`

-Offset from the main positioning axes.
+Default `23`

+Maximum hours value, must be between 0 and 23.
+You will not be able to choose value higher than this.

+### maxMinutes

+Type `number`

+Default `59`

+Maximum minutes value, must be between 0 and 59.
+You will not be able to choose value higher than this.

+### minDate

+Type `Date`

+Default `""`

+The minimum date for selection.
+All dates, running before it can't be activated.

+### minHours

+Type `number`

+Default `0`

+Minimal hours value, must be between 0 and 23.
+You will not be able to choose value lower than this.

-### view
+### minMinutes

-Type `string`
+Type `number`

-Defaults `"days"`

-Start datepicker view.
-Possible values are:

-* `days` display days of one month
-* `months` display months of one year
-* `years` display years of one decade
+Default `0`

+Minimal minutes value, must be between 0 and 59.
+You will not be able to choose value lower than this.

 ### minView

 Type `string`

-Defaults `"days"`
+Default `"days"`

 Minimal datepicker's view, on that view selecting cells will not trigger rendering next view, instead it will activate it.
 Possible values are the same as in `view`.

-### showOtherMonths
+### minutesStep

-Type `boolean`
+Type `number`

-Defaults `true`

-If true, then days from other months will be visible.
+Default `1`

+Minutes step in slider.

-### selectOtherMonths
+### monthsField

-Type `boolean`
+Type `string`

-Defaults `true`

-If true, then one can select days form other months.
+Default `"monthsShort"`

+Field name from localization object which should be used as months names, when view is 'months'.

 ### moveToOtherMonthsOnSelect

 Type `boolean`

-Defaults `true`
+Default `true`

 If true, then selecting days from other month, will cause transition to that month.

-### showOtherYears

-Type `boolean`

-Defaults `true`

-If true, then years from other decades will be visible.

-### selectOtherYears

-Type `boolean`

-Defaults `true`

-If true, then on can select years from other decades

 ### moveToOtherYearsOnSelect

 Type `boolean`

-Defaults `true`
+Default `true`

 If true, then selecting year from other decade, will cause transition to that decade.

-### minDate

-Type `Date`

-Defaults `""`

-The minimum date for selection.
-All dates, running before it can't be activated.

-### maxDate

-Type `Date`

-Defaults `""`

-The maximum date for selection.
-All dates which comes after it cannot be selected.

-### disableNavWhenOutOfRange

-Type `boolean`

-Defaults `true`

-If true, then at the date, which would be less than minimum possible or more then maximum possible, navigation buttons ('forward', 'back') will be deactivated.

 ### multipleDates

 Type `boolean|number`

-Defaults `false`
+Default `false`

 If true, then one can select unlimited dates.
 If number is passed, then amount of selected dates will be limited by it.